Andy breaking through late phase awkward stage hair

 My hairdresser did this on my first visit and I think it may have made my hair look more frizzy.
 I didn’t know any better, so I just agreed when she said she’d like to “thin my hair out a bit.”
 It’s fine if you’ve reached your desired hair length and you’re getting regular cuts, but otherwise you should stay clear, because it’s cutting into your hard-earned length.

-Also, as you’re having infrequent haircuts, make sure your sideburns don’t get out of control.
+Also, with less frequent haircuts, make sure your sideburns don’t get out of control.
 Use an electric trimmer on them every couple of months or prepare to look ridiculous.

 The End Is Nigh

-So, I’ve finally powered through the late phase awkward stage hair and I’m in a whole new world of manageable hair.
-I am massively stoked that I stuck with it and battled against the awkward stage demons...and you can do it too.
+I’ve finally burst through late phase awkward stage hair and I’m in a whole new world of manageable hair.
+I am massively stoked that I stuck with it and battled the awkward stage demons...and you can do it too.

-All those times when I nearly caved and got a cut, all the days when my hair looked like a piece of scruffy crap no matter what I did.
+All those times when I nearly caved and got it cut, all the days when my hair looked like a scruffy turd no matter what I did.
 Then, those little wins.
 The first time I could actually see my hair out of the corner of my eye.
 That first time I felt it blowing in the wind.
 The first time I could get it in a hair tie.

 What a journey!
 I wouldn’t change a thing.
 If it was easy, then a lot more guys would do it.
 I feel like I’ve earned my stripes.
 I’ve made it through the shit storm and out the other side.
 I am a longhair!